bariscanatakli/peaZ-OS/README.md

 # Terminal Portfolio

 An interactive terminal-style portfolio website built with React and Firebase.
+You can reach it in here:https://bariscanatakli.github.io/peaZ-OS/

 ## 🚀 Technologies